AbuAbdullahal-Mawsili/file_config_i3-/README.md

 Note that you need to bear some things in order to do the orders in the file, such as the background display program The things that you need to download are Feh, Blue Bar and others Dubian users and its derivatives
-Sudo Apt Install feh
+Sudo apt Install feh
-Sudo Apt Install roify
+Sudo apt Install roify
-Sudo Apt Install polybar
+Sudo apt Install polybar
-Sudo Apt Install i3lock
+Sudo apt Install i3lock

 And if you are users of Fedora, only delete APT and put DNF thus
-Sudo Dnf Install feh
+Sudo dnf Install feh
-Sudo Dnf Install rofi
+Sudo dnf Install rofi
-Sudo Dnf Install polybar
+Sudo dnf Install polybar
-Sudo Dnf Install i3lock
+Sudo dnf Install i3lock

 And if you are users, put Pacman, delete the word Install and make it -S thus
-Sudo Pacman -S feh
+Sudo pacman -S feh
-Sudo Pacman -S rofi
+Sudo pacman -S rofi
-Sudo Pacman -SA polybar
+Sudo pacman -SA polybar
-Sudo Pacman -S i3lock
+Sudo pacman -S i3lock